-Published June 2007 by Isothermal Community College at a cost of \$1.41 per copy.
+Published June 2009 by Isothermal Community College at a cost of \$1.25 per copy.
 Entered as Special 4th Class Book Rate at the Spindale, North Carolina Post Office.
 Fourth Class Book rate postage paid in Spindale, North Carolina 28160.
-Appreciation is extended to Billy Bostic, Advertising & Graphic Design student, whose work is featured on the cover.
+Appreciation is extended to Richard Bowers whose work is featured on the cover.
+In addition, the image manipulation on the back cover was created by Robin Howard.
+Both are current students of the Advertising & Graphic Design program.
+All photos by Mike Gavin, Director of Marketing and Community Relations.